MandyHole/getdriveing/README.md

 <ul>
 <li><strong>React</strong> a JavaScript library used to build the user interface
 </li>
-<li><strong>React Bootstrap 5.0 v2.8.0</strong> used as a starting point to stylise navigation bar, cards, forms and layout to accompany bespoke CSS styling.</li>
+<li><strong>React Bootstrap 5.0 v2.8.0</strong> used as a starting point to stylise navigation bar, cards, forms and layout to accompany bespoke CSS styling in order to save time and ensure responsiveness.</li>
+<li><strong>MUI</strong>: used to develop a star rating system that fed into database.
+<li><strong>React Router</strong> used to navigate around the site
 <li><strong>Django Rest Framework</strong> used in a separate deployed website to provide the database.</li>
 <li><strong>Google Fonts:</strong> used to import the 'Roboto' font used on all pages.</li>
 <li><strong>Font Awesome:</strong> used for iconography</li>